Meet Our Team

 Before coming to Child Care of Southwest Florida, Beth was a Family Child Care Home provider for 16 years.
 She was offered a position in the Food Program where she has been since 1999.
 Beth has served as Director of the Food Program for the past 8 years.
 She is a graduate of Florida Southwestern State College.
 When not working Beth enjoys spending time with her husband of 20 years, her 4 grown daughters and her grandchildren.

 Patricia Guth moved to United States in 2001 from Peru.
 In 1995, she received her Bachelor’s Degree in Education, specializing in children with developmental disabilities from Universidad Femenina del Sagrado Corazón in Lima, Peru.
 She has been living in Southwest Florida since 2006 and has been employed with Child Care of Southwest Florida, Inc. since December 5, 2006.
 Mrs. Guth was originally hired as training coordinator assistant, and later promoted to training coordinator for the Department of Children and Families Introductory Child Care Training on July 1, 2009.
-She lives in Cape Coral with her husband.
+She lives in Cape Coral with her husband Robert.

 Education Program Manager